 - "Howl" by Florence + the Machine, a verse of which is paraphrased from the page quote.

 - "Wolf Like Me" by TV on the Radio from Return To Cookie Mountain.

 - One appears on the playfield of Tales from the Crypt, and is featured in the "Werewolf Countdown" mode.

 - Dungeons & Dragons.
 Werewolves, wolfweres (wolves that could take human shape) and greater wolfweres could half-change, thus gaining a hybrid mostly human body.

 - Not surprisingly, the game Werewolf: The Apocalypse was all about these, as is its successor, Werewolf: The Forsaken.
 Werewolves in both have a hybrid form (Crinos in Apocalypse, Gauru in Forsaken) and the wide range of other werecreatures in both old and new Worlds of Darkness have such forms as well.

-- Shadowrun has a virus which turns people into mindless Neanderthal types which get stronger and vicious during the full moon.
+- There's a virus which turns people into "Loups Garous", increasing their hair growth and receding their gums, making their teeth look like fangs.
+Their murderous activities and rise in strength and aggression aren't linked to the full moon, but follow an even 28-days-cycle.
 However, they don't gain animal traits, beyond the extra hair.
 What Shadowrun does have are Shapeshifters, as in normal animals of all varieties spontaneously giving birth to magically active stock able to take on human form.
 Plus all the dragons who've learned the ability...